-Table 7B: Planned Number of Non-MTW Households Served in FY 2022 ii.
-Discussion of Issues and Possible Solutions Related to Leasing
+Table 7B: Planned Number of Non-MTW Households Served in FY 2023 ii.
+Discussion of Any Anticipated Issues/Possible Solutions Related to Leasing

 Non-MTW Program to be Served Through: Planned Number of Unit Months Occupied/Leased Planned Number of Households to be Served

-Mainstream 4,140 345
+Mainstream 5,340 445

-FUP 900 75
+FUP 1,800 150

-VASH 9,444 787
+VASH 9,720 810

 VASH Project Based 168 14

-Moderate Rehab 2,436 203
+Moderate Rehab 1,692 141

 SRO 3,552 296

-Total Households Projected to be Served 20,640 1,720
+Total Households Projected to be Served 22,272 1,856

 Housing Program Description of Anticipated Leasing Issues and Possible Solutions MTW Housing Choice Voucher Leasing of HCV units in opportunity areas continues to be a high priority.
 PHA implemented the Housing Opportunity Program (HOP) in August 2013 to enhance its mobility initiatives.
-Mobility program staff conduct outreach and marketing and provide voucher holders with housing counseling and training before, during and after moves.
-PHA has established a target utilization of 85% for MTW vouchers for FY 2022.
-PHA currently has 500 new voucher holders engaged in housing search activities.
-PHA implemented the following activities to support higher utilization levels: 1) pulled approximately 3,000 applicants from the current waiting list with plans to pull an additional 2,000 applicants by the end of April 2021 and, subject to applicant response and PHA eligibility determination, issue vouchers to eligible households from this pool; 2) issued a Request for Proposals for the Unit Based Voucher program to attract projects that are currently underway or recently developed or rehabilitated; 3) Partnered with the City of Philadelphia's Office of Homeless Services to issue additional vouchers to homeless families and individuals pursuant to the Blueprint program; and, 4) Implement a series of landlord incentives designed to increase the supply of units available for leasing.
-These incentives will include time-limited signing bonuses for owners who submit a Request for Tenancy Approval (RFTA) and lease up a new HCV unit by April 30, 2021 (\$500 bonus) or by May 31, 2021 (\$300 bonus); Housing Opportunity Program (HOP) area signing bonus of \$1,000 for owners who submit a RFTA and lease a new unit in an opportunity area (must have poverty rate of <20% and meet other criteria related to jobs, educational and other opportunities); and, payments of up to \$3,000 for HOP area owners to cover vacancy turnaround expenses above and beyond normal wear and tear and not covered by the security deposit, provided that the owner agrees to lease the unit again to another HCV participant.
+Mobility program staff will continue to conduct outreach and marketing and to provide voucher holders with housing counseling and training before, during, and after moves.
+PHA has established a target utilization of 85% for MTW vouchers for FY 2023.
+As of October 2021, PHA has approximately 1,000 new voucher holders engaged in housing search activities.
+In FY 2023, PHA will continue to implement the following activities to support higher utilization levels: 1) issue a Request for Proposals for the Unit Based Voucher program to attract projects that are currently underway or recently developed or rehabilitated; 2) partner with the City of Philadelphia's Office of Homeless Services to issue additional vouchers to homeless families and individuals pursuant to the Blueprint program; and, 3) implement a series of landlord incentives designed to increase the supply of units available for leasing.
+These incentives will include Housing Opportunity Program (HOP) area signing bonus of \$1,000 for owners who submit a RFTA and lease a new unit in an opportunity area (must have poverty rate of <20% and meet other criteria related to jobs, educational and other opportunities); and payments of up to \$2,500 for HCV owners to cover vacancy turnaround expenses above and beyond normal wear and tear and not covered by the security deposit.